vaibhavsagar/resume/README.md

 Objective
 ---------

-Realise the potential of technology to improve lives and bottom lines.
+Realise the potential of information technology to improve lives and bottom lines.

 Experience
 ----------